 The march was inspired by a famous sketch by British comedy group the Monty Python in which actor John Cleese plays an employee of the “Ministry of Silly Walks” charged with assessing applications for grants from individuals interested in developing their own silly walk.
 In 2005, the sketch was chosen in a poll taken by Channel 4 in Britain as the 15th greatest comedy sketch of all time.

-The Budapest April Fool’s Day march was not an isolated event.
+The April Fool’s Day march in Hungary was not an isolated event.
 Every year, an International March of Silly Walks is also held in Brno in the Czech Republic.
 This year, a record number of 250 took part in the event.
 “The whole world is walking silly,” they say, “walk silly with us!”